crums-io/skipledger/docs/mrsl_manual.md

 *authority*.
 (If there's a tie, one is chosen at random.)
 Above, `chinook/chinook-613-458-457-456-.mrsl` was the authority since it had (or tied at) the highest row number.

-The newly written morsel `chinook-merged-778-777-776-775-.mrsl` now contains all the source rows in both original morsels, and runs to row [1230].
+The newly written morsel `chinook-merged-778-777-776-775-.mrsl` now contains all the source rows in 4 original morsels (5, if you count the state-morsel that didn't contribute anything), and runs to row [1230].
 In this example, one of the morsels was a state morsel (with no source rows).
-The number of *objects added* includes an accounting of full skip ledger rows, source-rows, crumtrails, path- and meta info.
+The reported number of *objects added* is just informational: it includes an accounting of full skip ledger rows, source-rows, crumtrails, path- and meta info.

 ### submerge